yudi43/Seaborn-Practice/README.md

 # Seaborn-Practice
-Illustration of how we can use Seaborn for effective representation of data.
+Illustration of how we can use Seaborn for Effective Representation of data.